Traditional Family Pictures at Weddings

 Every wedding that I do has standard family pictures

 If you have looked at my website for wedding content to any extent, you probably won’t see too many standard family pictures at weddings, if any at all.
-That is not to say that I don’t do family pictures at weddings, I do, and I feel that they are some of the most important pictures of the day.
-But, there is a good reason why they aren’t on my website.
+However, I feel that they are some of the most important pictures of the day.
+And I do them at every single wedding that I document.

 What is a Standard Family Photo at a Wedding?

 To me, a “standard” family photo is one in which I appropriately set up the group and have them look into the camera.
 A very simple, very basic photograph.
 A picture like this is more about documentation.
 Recording, for posterity sake, members of a family.
 Doing so simply and in a traditional manner.
-It’s important to understand this definition as I address the types of family pictures at weddings that I do so that I can show that I actually do them and to illustrate how I then try to get beautiful pictures that are more natural and more, dare I say , authentic.
+It’s important to understand this definition as I address the types of family pictures at weddings that I do so that I can show that I actually do them and to illustrate how I then try to get beautiful pictures that are more natural and as authentic as possible.

 Why Are These Pictures Important?